 The purpose of this policy is to outline North Yorkshire Police’s (NYP) position on alcohol and substance misuse as part of NYP’s commitment to the provision of a safe, healthy and productive working environment.
 This policy covers all Police Officers (regardless of rank or grade) including probationers, all Police Staff including those on temporary contracts, volunteers and members of the Special Constabulary.

 General Provisions The annual leave year runs from the 1st April to the 31st March the following year.
 The provisions relating to entitlement of annual leave are: All ranks of Police Officers being in accordance with Police Regulations Police Staff being in accordance with the North Yorkshire Police (NYP) Staff Council handbook.
 Annual leave entitlement […]

 National ANPR Standards for Policing (NASP) describe the standards that are required to be met for the development and use of ANPR systems by law enforcement agencies (LEAs).

-Process When calculating the number of Bank Holidays for an individual a 12 month period, aligned with the annual leave year of 1 April to the 31 March will be used.
-The following provisions relating to entitlement to Bank Holidays will apply: All ranks of Police Officers being in accordance with Police Regulations, Police Staff […]
+When calculating the number of Bank Holidays for an individual a 12-month period, aligned with the annual leave year of 1 April to the 31 March will be used.
+The following provisions relating to entitlement to Bank Holidays will apply: All ranks of Police Officers being in accordance with Police Regulations, Police Staff being in […]